What Happens to Your Siding During Winter

 Winter Siding Maintenance Tips

-Winters in Central Oregon can be brutal, it’s important to inspect your siding regularly for early detection of potential issues during the harsh winter months.
+Winters in Central Oregon can be brutal, so inspecting your siding regularly for early detection of potential issues during the harsh winter months is essential.
 Look for signs of damage, such as cracks, splits, or missing pieces.
-If you see any damage, it should be repaired as soon as possible to prevent it from getting worse.
+If you see any damage, it should be repaired immediately to prevent it from worsening.
 Here are our top winter siding maintenance tips:

 • Clean your siding regularly to remove dirt and debris.
 You can use a hose or a pressure washer to clean your siding.